clessn/clessn-blend/Pipelines/README.md

-# Pipelines folder in CLESSN-blend
+# The Pipelines folder in clessn-blend

 This folder contains the code of the data pipelines extractors, loader and refiners.